-So I started doing some research on different storage options.
-I didn't want to spend a lot of money (let's say under $5) and the new storage needed to address my concerns above while still allowing me to see all my ribbon at once.
+So, this wasn’t really working for me anymore, I started doing some research on different storage options.
+I didn’t want to spend a lot of money (under $5) and the new storage needed to address my concerns above while still allowing me to see all my ribbon at once.
 Pretty tall order, right?
 I actually found so many great ideas.
-You have to love google image!
+You have to love Google Image!

 Option 1: Ribbon Ring

-Okay, getting closer.
+Okay, this was getting closer.
 This was inexpensive enough.
-All you need is a basket - which I already have a ton of - and foam board.
+All you need is a basket – which I already have a ton of – and foam board.
 You can get this at Dollar Tree super cheap!
-But, as much as I love, love, love this idea, I have a lot of ribbon.
+But, as much as I love, love, love this idea, I have a lot of ribbons.
 And not just your traditional thin scrapbooking ribbon.
-I have a lot that is 1" to 3" wide.
+I have a lot that is 1″ to 3″ wide.
 So, unfortunately, this was not going to work for me.
 The search continues . . .

 This is what it looked like when I was finished.
 I found a cheap ($3.50) plastic box with a lid at Dollar General.
-It was originally intended for 8 1/2" x 11" paper storage.
+It was originally intended for 8 1/2″ x 11″ paper storage.
 I had all the cardboard on hand to make the little cards.
-Each card ended up being approximately 2 1/4" x 2".
+Each card ended up being approximately 2″ x 2″.
 The dividers are made out of an old corrugated cardboard box cut to fit.
-As you can see I still have a whole other row to add ribbon to!
+As you can see I still have a whole row I can add ribbon to!

-With the lid on I don't have to worry about the ribbon getting dusty or ribbon falling out.
-Plus the little blue side handles lock the lid down - perfect to keep out prying kid hands!
+With the lid on I don’t have to worry about the ribbon getting dusty or ribbon falling out.
+Plus the blue handles lock the lid down – perfect to keep out prying kid hands and curious cats!

-Each ribbon is wrapped on a cardboard square and then secured with a pin (it is what I had on hand).
+Each ribbon is wrapped around a cardboard square and then secured with a pin.
 You could also use a small rubber band to secure your ribbon.